totoan/StateCounter-with-Trigger/README.md

 # Features

 - Saves program state to 'state.json'
-- Tracks loop iterations with a configurabel trigger
+- Tracks loop iterations with a configurable trigger
 - Performs an action when the trigger is reached
 - Demonstrates how to read, update, and persist JSON data in Python